-Moving beyond the mystical Body of Christ is needed to return to real family and community among His people.
+Moving beyond the mystical Body of Christ is needed in order to return to real family and community among His people.
 Most believers know a lot about local church and almost nothing about the Body of Christ.
-The apostle Paul was not using the idea of a Body as an illustration but was speaking about a real Body with the Lord Jesus Christ as the head.
-This many-membered Body works together to be example of the Godhead before the unbelievers and to care for one another here on earth.
+The apostle Paul was not using the idea of a Body as an illustration, but was speaking about a real Body with the Lord Jesus Christ as the head.
+This many-membered Body works together to be the example of the Godhead before the unbelievers and to care for one another here on earth.

 Moving beyond the Idea of the mystical body of Christ is both a desire and a necessity if we are going to ever be recognized by our love for one another as the real disciples of Christ in this society.

-Sad but due to the religious systems of men the idea of a real Body of Christ has been watered down and all that is left is an empty shell of what our Lord meant for His people to understand.
-The reason is clear, if there is one Body then all our many divisions, disunity and competition are an illegitimate disgrace.
+Sad but due to the religious systems of men, the idea of a real Body of Christ has been watered down and all that is left is an empty shell of what our Lord meant for His people to understand.
+The reason is clear – if there is one Body, then all our many divisions, disunity and competition are an illegitimate disgrace.

 24 I now rejoice in my sufferings for you, and fill up in my flesh what is lacking in the afflictions of Christ, for the sake of His body, which is the church,